pszabo94/JellyfinCaddyDuckDNS/README.md

 <pre>sudo vi /etc/fstab</pre>
 <pre>UUID="UUID_of_the_drive" /srv/storage ext4 defaults,noatime 0 2 # A basic mount, modify if you prefer something else.</pre>

 ### Create the containers, with the container user.
 Both of these are included in '.sh' format in the 'containers' folder.
+Caddy is not needed if you do not plan to reach Jellyfin outside of your local network.
-##### What you need to keep an eye on, is the ':z' and ':Z'.
+##### Caddy is DuckDNS specific, if you use something else, modify accordingly.
+What you need to keep an eye on, is the ':z' and ':Z'.
 These for SELinux.
 Lowercase means shared, uppercase unshared, very important.
 If you don't use SELinux it doesn't required.
 <pre>podman create --replace \
   --name caddy \
   --publish 443:443/tcp \